hobby-engine/hobby-engine/README.md

 </picture>

 ## Docs
-If you want to learn Hobby for whatever reason, then check out wonderfully made [the docs](docs/).
+If you want to learn Hobby for whatever reason, then check out the wonderfully made [the docs](docs/).

 ## Building
 #### Linux (And maybe MacOS)